borntyping/python-colorlog/README.rst

 Compatibility
 =============

 colorlog works on Python 2.6 and above, including Python 3.

 On Windows, requires `colorama`_ to work properly.
+A dependancy on `colorama`_ is included as an optional package dependancy - depending on ``colorlog[windows]`` instead of ``colorlog`` will ensure it is included when installing.

 Tests
 =====